 Legal functions everywhere are under the pump to do more with less.
 In fact, according to Gartner, 85% of legal decisions in the business go unsupported.
 This is resulting in 3 in 5 people in the business saying they don’t get the Legal support they need and 75% of people also saying when they do engage Legal, they don’t get value out of the engagement.

-When you look behind the data, we see a few things at play (it certainly doesn’t mean that our lawyers are poor), but it really comes down to the fact that most legal functions don’t have a well-defined “service catalogue” for the business to know how and when to engage Legal vs other resources to leverage to get the answers they need.
-Most Legal toolkits look much like a law firm:
+When you look behind the data, we see a few things at play (it certainly doesn’t mean that our Lawyers are poor), but it really comes down to the fact that most Legal functions don’t have a well-defined “service catalogue” for the business to know how and when to engage Legal vs other resources to leverage to get the answers they need to make sure the work gets done.
+Most Legal toolkits look much like a Law Firm:

 Core Legal Team

 Dedicated, technology enabled, in-house team focused on your comparative advantage to provide “strategic insight”.
 The in-house Legal team is uniquely positioned to provide the best advice to the business as they understand: